 What does it take to succeed as an adult piano student?
-I believe that the many factors that are involved can be succinctly stated as:
+This simple formula gets to the heart of it:

 adult piano student success = long-term goal orientation x quantity of practice x quality of practice